mstocco/mariostoc.co/content/traininglog/20220807-ironman2022-3weeksout.md

 ### NOTES
 Total Time: **0 Minutes** &nbsp;Ride: **0 km** &nbsp;Run: **0 km**

 Another solid sleep and I woke feeling refreshed.
-Hips are less tight this morning and no piriformis.
+Hips are less tight this morning and the soreness in my piriformis seems to have cleared.

-Weather turned cloudy, cool with a chance of showers.
+Weather has turned cloudy, cool.

 <!---->
 ## THURSDAY AUG 11